bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Aaron van Wirdum: 00:12:16

 Okay, so the actual change.
-So what we did, well, mostly short to be honest, is you picked out a couple of features in this new release that are noteworthy.
+So what we did, well, mostly Sjors to be honest, is you picked out a couple of features in this new release that are noteworthy.
 Even more, like you picked out the most noteworthy of the most noteworthy changes.
 Right?